Surgical Errors

 Surgical Error Attorney in Maryland

-All surgeries, from the most common to the most complex, carry inherent risks.
+All surgeries carry inherent risks.
 Before any procedure, the surgeon and staff should inform patients of possible complications and side effects.
-Beyond standard risks, sometimes a preventable mistake occurs that should never have happened.
-These errors may form the basis for a medical malpractice lawsuit.
+But sometimes a preventable mistake occurs that goes beyond those disclosed risks, one that should never have happened.
+When it does, the patient may have grounds for a medical malpractice lawsuit.

-Surgical errors can result from communication breakdowns, inadequate preoperative planning, or failures during procedures.
-Surgeons, nurses, and other members of the medical team must follow strict protocols to prevent surgical errors.
-In Maryland, hospitals follow guidelines from the Maryland Department of Health and the Maryland Health Care Commission.
-Despite these measures, avoidable mistakes still happen, which is why understanding the expected standard of care in these settings is vital.
+Surgical errors can stem from communication breakdowns, inadequate preoperative planning, or failures during or after a procedure.
+Surgeons, nurses, and the rest of the surgical team must follow strict protocols to keep patients safe.
+Maryland hospitals operate under guidelines from the Maryland Department of Health and the Maryland Health Care Commission.
+Despite those safeguards, avoidable mistakes still happen.
+This is why understanding the standard of care in these settings matters so much.

-Our legal team at Potter Law, LLC handles surgical error cases throughout Prince George's County, Anne Arundel County, Charles County, Baltimore, and the Maryland/Washington, D.C. metro area.
-Call (301) 850-7000 to schedule a free consultation.
+We handle surgical error cases throughout Prince George’s County, Anne Arundel County, Charles County, Baltimore, and the Maryland/Washington, D.C. metro area.
+Call (301) 850-7000 to schedule a consultation.

 Types of Surgical Errors

-Errors that occur during a surgical procedure and may be grounds for a lawsuit include:
+Errors that may be grounds for a lawsuit include:

 • Anesthesia errors